panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 - Test the existing model on compositionality for complex QA.   [<span style="color:green"> Done </span>]
     - Test were run on the following templates: [https://github.com/dbpedia/neural-qa/blob/master/data/GS-v3.csv](https://github.com/dbpedia/neural-qa/blob/master/data/GS-v3.csv)
 - Accessing the performance of the model in the previous point.  [<span style="color:green"> Done </span>]
-    - The BLUE score on the test split reached ~95.
+    - The BLUE score on the test split reached ~95 units.
 - Evaluate and adjust the model to gain maximum performance.  [<span style="color:green"> Done </span>]
-- Discuss the shortcomings and discuss what to do next, also involving the ideas suggested in the previous section. [<span style="color:green"> Done </span>]
+- Discuss the shortcomings and what to do next, also involving the ideas suggested in the previous sections of the proposal. [<span style="color:green"> Done </span>]

 ### Stage 3 | Generalised question making framework for compositionality (June 10, 2019 - June 23, 2019)
 - Generating domain independent templates to minimize burden on the end user for both complex and simple QA.
 (As per the discussion in the previous stage ) [<span style="color:green"> Done </span>]